 What is BaaS?
-Blockchain-as-a-service (BaaS) is when an entity or tech company set up all the “blockchain tech” and blockchain connected nodes.
+Blockchain-as-a-service (BaaS) is when an entity or tech company sets up all the “blockchain tech” and blockchain-connected nodes.
 It incorporates a multitude of features that cover every potential need in the blockchain space, so they can offer blockchain services to other companies.
-Enterprises can, therefore, use the cloud infrastructure to reduce the irritating back-end work of the blockchain development.
+Enterprises can, therefore, use the cloud infrastructure to reduce the irritating back-end work of blockchain development.

 - What does Blockchain-as-a-service do?

 What does Blockchain-as-a-service do?
-Before unravelling the role of Blockchain-as-a service, it is crucial to distinguish between “public blockchain” and “private blockchain”.
+Before unraveling the role of Blockchain-as-a-service, it is crucial to distinguish between “public blockchain” and “private blockchain”.

 The emergence of BaaS can be attributed to the growing investments in private blockchain development by different enterprises.
 The privatization of blockchain, as its name suggests, means that access is only granted to that particular company.

 What does a private blockchain do?
 With a private blockchain, any transaction can be transferred to and synchronized with the ledger, which guarantees transparency, encryption, and security.
 What’s more, the transactions conducted through private blockchain are speedy with almost zero transaction fees, which is of great benefit to the internal operations of the financial and banking institutions.